-In terms of the strategic context at Broxtowe, the Council's Corporate Plan 2016-2020 has Community Safety (Broxtowe will be a place where people feel safe and secure in their communities) as one of its five strategic priorities.
-This priority was developed following a survey which highlighted that reducing the amount of anti-social behaviour in Broxtowe was the second most important objective among residents of the borough.
+In terms of the strategic context at Broxtowe, the Council's Corporate Plan 2020-2024 has Community Safety (Broxtowe - a safe place for everyone) as one of its five strategic priorities.
+This priority was developed following a survey which highlighted that reducing the amount of anti-social behaviour in the borough was the most supported objective among residents.

 In addition, as a landlord, Broxtowe Borough Council has a duty to investigate and respond to anti-social behaviour in properties owned and managed by the authority.
-In terms of the landlord function, the Council has signed the Chartered Institute of Housing"s "Respect: Anti-social Behaviour Charter for Housing".
+In terms of the landlord function, the Council has signed the Chartered Institute of Housing's 'Respect: Anti-social Behaviour Charter for Housing'.
 This makes a public declaration that the Council, in undertaking its housing functions, commits to: